SaltyGoo/saltygoo.github.io/class/sp_wailer.md

 - **Desperate Sadness** <br> _Throw yourself on the ground in despair._ <br> The targets will attempt a reckless action to achieve their higher goal with total disregard for their own safety.
 - **Melancholic Sadness** <br> _Throw your empty palms upward and scream at the sky_. <br> The targets will lose motivation in their current higher goal, instead attempting a self-preserving action.
-- **Bitter Sadness** <br> _Flog your naked back in penitent submission._ <br> The targets will attempt a cynical action to achieve their ambition with total disregard for hierarchy, alliances or social conventions.
+- **Bitter Sadness** <br> _Pantomime the suffering endured by the deceased._ <br> The targets will attempt a cynical action to achieve their ambition with total disregard for hierarchy, alliances or social conventions.
-- **Pityful Sadness** <br> _Loudly cry and tear tufts of your own disheveled hair._ <br> The targets will lose all ego and their next action will be made to please someone else they fear or love.
+- **Pityful Sadness** <br> _Grovel and moan while covering your face._ <br> The targets will lose all ego and their next action will be made to please someone else they fear or love.
 - **Solemn Sadness** <br> _Stand in dignified silence and fiercely ring your bell once as a single tear runs down your cheek._ The targets will attempt to act with the utmost pomp and respect for this serious situation, putting social mores above practicality.
+- **Pious Sadness** <br> _Flog your naked back in penitent submission._ <br> The targets will a desperate action to salvage their soul in accordance to their beliefs.
+- **Choleric Sadness** <br> _Loudly cry and tear tufts of your own disheveled hair._ <br> The targets' next action will be motivated by blind rage.

 ## Procession
 As long as you constantly repeat the same **Wail**, creatures who failed their initial save continue to be affected by it without needing to be targeted again each turn.
 Every 10 minutes you do so, you must save or lose your voice.
 If you lose your voice, you cannot perform your **Theatre of Sadness** for 1 hour.